 In Washington state, she managed communications and public affairs at the Weyerhaeuser Co.
 During her time at Weyerhaeuser, Lee took a leave of absence to manage communications for Referendum 48, the campaign to build a new football and soccer stadium (now known as CenturyLink Field) in Seattle.
 Lee then served as director of external affairs for Paul Allen’s parent company, Vulcan Inc., where she was responsible for general strategic planning, counsel and external affairs in addition to community and governmental outreach for many of Vulcan’s projects including the construction of CenturyLink Field and Exhibition Center, development in South Lake Union, The Hospital Project in London, the Experience Music Project and more.

 Before launching her own firm, she served as the managing director of APCO WorldWide, Seattle, a worldwide public affairs firm, headquartered in Washington, D.C. with 26 offices around the world.

-A graduate of the University of Washington, Lee majored in broadcast journalism and political science.
-She makes her home east of Seattle where she lives on her family’s 40 acre farm with her husband and son, 40 cows, a dog and cat and seasonal turkeys!
+Lee makes her home east of Seattle where she lives on her family’s 40 acre farm with 40 cows, a dog and, depending on the season, a group of turkeys!
 Lee loves to travel and scuba dive and is a tenacious volunteer at her son’s school, Eastside Catholic.
-She unexpectedly has found herself a fanatic football Mom and loves watching her son play the sport.
-She serves or has served on the boards of a number of philanthropic organizations in the Puget Sound area including the Seattle Aquarium, the Children’s Museum and the World Trade Center.
+She has unexpectedly found herself a Fanatic Football Mom and loves watching her son play the sport.
+Lee serves or has served on the boards of a number of philanthropic organizations in the Puget Sound area including the Seattle Aquarium, the Children’s Museum and the World Trade Center.